 Additional value beyond LBNL’s assessment may accrue though positive impacts on the distribution system, air quality, and economic development.

-The California power system circa 2025 is expected to have 10-20 GWh of load that can participate cost-effectively in Shift DR. This constitutes x% of total load.
+The California power system circa 2025 is expected to have 10-20 GWh of load that can participate cost-effectively in Shift DR. This constitutes 2-5% of total daily load.

 Sources of shift are at hand, including readily available and emerging technologies such as: